Monthly Water Report

 For a weekly snapshot you can now download the Department's Weekly Water Report on the Water Register website.

-At the end of the month, flows at 10 of the 28 representative stations were less than 10% of the long term average for May, with no flows (i.e. the rivers were dry) at four of these stations.
-Of the 24 representative stations that were flowing, 23 recorded higher flows than the May historic minimum.
+At the end of the month, flows at seven of the 28 representative stations were less than 10% of the long term average for June, with no flows (i.e. the rivers were dry) at three of these stations.
+Of the 25 representative stations which were flowing, all recorded higher flows than the historic June minimum.

-The total volume of water held in Victoria's major storages increased by 1.9% during May, ending the month at 36.7% of capacity.
-Slight decreases in storage (less than 1.5% change) in 10 of the 16 monitored basins were outweighed by an increase in the Murray, Ovens, Goulburn and Glenelg/Wimmera systems.
+The total volume of water held in Victoria's major storages increased by 4.7% during June, ending the month at 41.5% of capacity.
+There were slight decreases in storage (less than 1% change) in three of the 16 monitored basins, with increases in all others.
+The increases ranged from 0.8% in the Ballarat system to 16.1% in the Thomson/ Macalister system.

-Victoria's regional storages increased by 2.4% to 33.0% of capacity during May 2016.
-Melbourne's storage levels decreased by 1.2% to 58.7% of capacity over the same period.
-Melbourne's storages are 10.3% lower and the regional storages are 18.6% lower than at the same time last year.
+Victoria's regional storages increased by 5.4% to 38.4% of capacity during June 2016.
+Melbourne's storage levels increased by 0.6% to 59.4% of capacity over the same period.
+Melbourne's storages are 8.9% lower and the regional storages are 15.4% lower than at the same time last year.

 Restrictions on urban water supplies

-During May, the allocation status in all systems remained the same.
+During June, the allocation status in all systems remained the same.
+The 2016/17 season opens on 1 July 2016.

 Restrictions on diversions from unregulated streams